 With respect to States, their organisation typically comprises separate legal entities such as regional or local authorities, or autonomous agencies, which may be legally and politically independent from the central government.
-Such relationships are not necessarily covered by the criteria of "controlling influence" or "direct economic interest-in, or a duty to indemnify a party for, the award to be rendered in the arbitration."
+Such relationships are not necessarily covered by the criteria of 'controlling influence' or 'direct economic interest'.
 Because the relationships between such entities vary widely, a catch-all rule is not considered appropriate.
 Instead, the particular circumstances of the relationship and their relevance to the subject matter of the dispute should be considered in each individual case.
 Thus, whenever a State or a State entity, subdivision, or instrumentality is party to the arbitration, even when the status of such entity is disputed, the arbitrator should consider disclosing relationships with entities such as regional or local authorities, autonomous agencies, or State-owned entities, irrespective of whether they are part of the organisation of the State or have a private status, and vice-versa.